 The position of the Chief Procurement Officer (CPO) was created by the General Assembly pursuant to Public Act 96-795.
 The Executive Ethics Commission appoints the CPO with the advice and consent of the Illinois Senate.
 Confirming the independent role, the CPO is appointed to a term of five years and cannot be removed except for cause after a hearing.

 While retaining procurement authority, the CPO exercises this authority through independent State Purchasing Officers (SPOs) who report to the CPO.
 Each SPO is appointed to a five-year term and cannot be removed except for cause after a hearing.
-The SPOs have general direct oversight of the procurement activities of the university purchasing staff and give approval to proceed at various stages of the process.
-The SPOs work in close conjunction with purchasing staff to meet the needs of the university.
+The SPOs have general direct oversight of the procurement activities of the university and give approval to proceed at various stages of the process.
+The SPOs work in close conjunction with university purchasing staff to meet the needs of the university.

 Each university employs one or more purchasing directors and professional staff to manage and implement the procurement process within the university setting in accordance with direction from the SPO.
 The purchasing directors and staff are key to the success of the procurement process and their roles and expertise are respected by the CPO and SPO.

 The CPO-HE strives to continuously improve all aspects of the procurement process.
 Our vision is to: